IgniteUI/igniteui-xplat-docs/doc/en/components/grids/data-grid/column-pinning.md

 The Column Pinning UI is accessible within the `DataGridToolbar` component separate from the grid.
 For this purpose all we have to do is set the toolbar's `columnPinning` property to true.
 The toolbar will then display a `Button`, when clicked, will display the column pinning UI.
 This button also displays the total of pinned-left columns.
 If the toolbar is not created, enabling the `columnPinning` property will have no effect and hide the button.

-The `DataGridToolbar` provides additional properties such as adding a title to the toolbar by using the `toolbarTitle` property, placing text in the `Button` by setting the `columnPinningText` property, and adding a title header to the column hiding UI by setting `columnPinningTitle`.
+The `DataGridToolbar` provides additional properties such as adding a title to the toolbar by using the `ToolbarTitle` property, placing text in the `Button` by setting the `columnPinningText` property, and adding a title header to the column hiding UI by setting `columnPinningTitle`.

 ## Demo